 In November 2016, the FASB issued ASU 2016-18, "Statement of Cash Flows (Topic 230): Restricted Cash," which requires the statement of cash flows to explain the change during the period in the total of cash, cash equivalents and restricted cash or restricted cash equivalents.
-The Company has early adopted this update in the second quarter of fiscal year 2017 on a retrospective basis but there was no impact to the presentation of the comparative period in the consolidated financial statements.
+The Company has early adopted this update in the second quarter of fiscal year 2017 on a retrospective basis.
+As of June 29, 2018 and June 30, 2017, restricted cash in connection with business acquisition of \$3.3 million was presented in the statement of cash flows as cash, cash equivalents and restricted cash.